Suite Francaise – Irene Nemirovsky

 But what is certain is that in five, ten or twenty years, this problem unique to our time, according to him, will no longer exist, it will be replaced by others…Yet this music, the sound of this rain on the windows, the great mournful creaking of the cedar tree in the garden outside, this moment, so tender, so strange in the middle of war, this will never change, not this, this is forever.

 “The first part, A Storm in June, opens in the chaos of the 1940 exodus from Paris.
-Those fleeing share nothing but the harsh demands of survival—some trying to maintain lives of privilege, others struggling simply to preserve their lives—but soon, all together, they are forced to face the awful truth of physical and emotional displacement, and annihilation of the world they know.
+Those fleeing share the harsh demands of survival—some trying to maintain lives of privilege, others struggling simply to live—but soon, all together, they are forced to face the awful truth of displacement.

 “In the second part, Dolce, the complex life of a German-occupied provincial village is detailed.
-Coexisting uneasily with the soldiers billeted among them, the villagers—from aristocrats to shopkeepers to peasants— cope as best they can.
-Some choose resistance, others collaboration, and as their community is transformed, the lives of these these men and women reveal the very essence of humanity.
+Co-existing uneasily with the soldiers billeted among them, the villagers—from aristocrats to shopkeepers to peasants— cope as best they can.
+Some choose resistance, others collaboration, but all reveal the very essence of humanity.

 “Because of the real life nature of the story, this book feels less like a novel and more like an experience.
 It is emotive and graphic and portrays the startling reality of many Parisians with tenderness and sympathy.
 This cleverly constructed and honest story was a hit with all the freerangers.